Form 8.3 - Tibra Trading PTY Limited: JOHN LAING GROUP PLC

 (b) Cash-settled derivative transactions

-Price per Product Nature of dealing unit Class of relevant description Number of reference security e.g. opening/closing a long/short position, increasing/ securities e.g. CFD reducing a long/short position (GBp) Ordinary Shares CFD Increasing a long position 352,031 399.2117
+Price per Product Nature of dealing unit Class of relevant description Number of reference security e.g. opening/closing a long/short position, increasing/ securities e.g. CFD reducing a long/short position (GBp) Ordinary Shares CFD Decreasing a long position 651,048 399.2

 (c) Stock-settled derivative transactions (including options)